 - Your street name, telephone number or location.
-(When telephoning on a landline or a mobile your billing address will come up on the operator's screen). - What has happened. - Any other information that will help such as the type of problem or how many people are involved. - Be ready to explain the situation and provide as much information as you can, such as whether the offender is still in the house, a description of a person, the direction they were travelling in or a car's registration number. - Depnding on the situation, the operator may ask if you want them to stay on the line and talk to you until police arrive.
+(When telephoning on a landline your home address will come up on the operator's screen.) - What has happened. - Any other information that will help such as the type of problem or how many people are involved. - Be ready to explain the situation and provide as much information as you can, such as if the offender is still in the house. - The operator may ask if you want them to stay on the line and talk to you until police arrive.